Your website host can impact the speed of your website, the features you can use, and the support you need when something goes wrong.

-- The GrowBig and higher plans come with a custom “caching” feature to make websites faster.
-It works.
+- GrowBig and GoGeek plans come with a custom “caching” feature to make websites faster.
+It just works.

 Small and young nonprofits will be well-served by the StartUp plan while larger organizations should use the GrowBig or GoGeek plan.
 Buy longer-term plans to save money and lock-in your low rates.

-- An impressive “Staging Site” feature to make a copy of your site for testing and building new features.
+- Impressive “Staging Site” feature to make a copy of your site for testing and building new features.
 (SiteGround’s GoGeek plan also offers a staging feature.)

 There are multiple companies that offer free or discounted hosting for nonprofit websites.
 While I have recommended these hosts in the past, I’ve had increasing performance issues with most of them in the past few years.
-Just about any organization can afford the extremely affordable SiteGround hosting I recommend above.
+Just about any organization can afford the affordable SiteGround hosting recommended above.

-If you’re especially concerned about hosting costs, consider using WordPress.com.
+If you’re especially concerned about hosting costs and technical maintenance, consider using WordPress.com.

 Many web hosts offer domain registration with your account.
 Some even give you a free domain for a year, so choose your web host first before buying a domain.

-If you do select a host that doesn’t offer domain registration, I recommend using Hover.com since they do nothing but domain registration.
+If you do select a host that doesn’t offer domain registration, I recommend using a service that focuses on offering domain registrations.

 Google Domains has a nice interface, integrates directly with Google Workspace (aka G Suite), and tends to offer the lowest rates for domains available.

 Hover.com also does nothing but domain registrations and is similarly easier to use.
 For less common TLDs (like